Rebellion of the Alpujarras (1568–1571): Dispersal and resettlement

 Land began to be distributed in September 1571: most settlers received specified quantities of irrigated land, vineyards, silkworm eggs, and fruit, nut, and chestnut trees.
 Grain and olive mills were to remain as public property for six years.
 Three grain mills in working order and four in need of repair were attributed to two inhabitants of Pampaneira.
 These grants were formally announced at a gathering in the plaza of Bubión on 28 June 1573, and the settlers could then start marking out and working on their lands.

 Their life was not easy.
 Houses were in a bad state, irrigation channels (acequias) had been damaged, livestock had mostly disappeared (none are mentioned among the apeos).
 Those who had come from other regions had no experience of farming in the mountains; many gave up.
-By 1574 only 59 families were left in the Poqueira out of the original 70.
+By 1574 59 families were left in the Poqueira out of the original 70.

 The resettlement programme never restored the Alpujarra population to anything like its former numbers.
 Before the Reconquista the Alpujarra probably had a population of about forty thousand, mainly Moors with a few "Old Christians".
 The war of 1568–71 and the subsequent expulsion left only a handful of converted Moors ("New Christians"): these were estimated to number just over two hundred families in the whole of the Alpujarra, just seven in the Poqueira.

 The number of Christian settlers who actually stayed in the Alpujarra was approximately seven thousand.
 Many of these were single or came with only a small family, whereas the Moorish families had averaged five or six persons, making a population of some forty thousand before the rebellion.
 Gradually the settler families expanded, bringing the population to a peak of twelve thousand by the census of 1591.
 But then there was an outbreak of plague, infestation of locusts from Africa, and successive years of drought with much-reduced harvests.
 The population fell drastically and recovered slowly.

 Some villages were abandoned.
 In the Poqueira, the tiny hamlet of Alguástar, mentioned above, was depopulated by the end of the 16th century (probably by the plague).

 Generally, the settlers kept the houses much as they found them and when they built they copied the same flat-roof style.
 Mosques were destroyed or turned into churches; towers replaced minarets.

 Between 1609 and 1614, the Spanish Crown undertook the expulsion of the Moriscos from all over Spain.
 About half of Granada's Moriscos remained in the region after the dispersal; only 2,000 were expelled from the city of Granada, many remaining mixed with and protected by old Christians who were less hostile towards them than in other regions of Spain (notably in the Kingdom of Valencia).